cryptax/techweb/android.md

 1. Install OpenKeyChain (from FDroid).
 Import private and public keys.
 2. Install k9 mail.
 Select cryptography and use corresponding private key.

+To synchronize with Owncloud calendars:

+1. Install DAVx5 (from FDroid).
+Configure accounts to access the CalDAV calendar.
+Synchronize.
+2. Open the regular calendar application.
+Refresh.